First Time User? Sign Up Now

 Home ovulation tests measure the amount of luteinizing hormone (LH) in the urine.
 The results will be displayed on a test strip or a small computer unit.

 Many women have symptoms such as breast tenderness, swelling of the vulva, bloating, belly pain on one side, or increased sexual desire around the time of ovulation.

 Fertility awareness works best when all the methods are used together.
 The number of unplanned pregnancies is 24 out of 100 women who typically use these methods.

-If you have had a baby in the past 6 months or if you have an irregular menstrual cycle, it may be hard to use this method to know when ovulation occurs.
+If you had a baby in the past 6 months or if you have an irregular menstrual cycle, it may be hard to use this method to know when ovulation occurs.

 Current as of:

 October 8, 2020

 Author: Healthwise StaffMedical Review: Sarah Marshall MD - Family MedicineAdam Husney MD - Family MedicineKathleen Romito MD - Family MedicineFemi Olatunbosun MB, FRCSC - Obstetrics and Gynecology

 Current as of: October 8, 2020

 Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Femi Olatunbosun MB, FRCSC - Obstetrics and Gynecology